wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ui/includes/2-design-reports.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the format options, Page size section, showing Type set to Custom, with specific width and height pixel values.](../media/page-size.png)](../media/page-size.png#lightbox)

-A large page size that is filled with visuals might take time to render, and visuals might not render in a top-to-bottom order.
+However, a large page size that is filled with visuals might take time to render, and visuals might not render in a top-to-bottom order.

 ### Visual size

 Generally, the more important the visual, the larger its size.
 Report consumers will quickly focus on larger visuals.
 When similar visuals are on the page, such as a series of card visuals, they should be equally sized.

-Many visuals are responsive to size, so the visual will be appealing in either a small or large size.
+Many visuals are responsive to size, so the visual will look appealing in either a small or large size.
 Consider that a line chart visual might appear like a sparkline when it's sized as small.
 In this case, only a few axis and data labels might appear.
 When the line chart visual is sized larger, more detail will be revealed, including many more axis and data labels.

 While report consumers can use focus mode to enlarge a single visual, the visual should still clearly communicate its data when viewed at actual size on the report page.
 Focus mode can help consumers better interpret the data or more easily interact with the visual, such as expanding into levels of a matrix or decomposition tree visual.